ekosystems/logmailer/Example-Installer/Readme.md

 REM Pipe will be replaced with line break on the email REM ----------------------Section2 Email options----------------------

-3. Create folder and some files to c:\temp\logmailer-example\*
+3. Installer creates folder and file c:\temp\logmailer-example\logmailer-example.log
-4. Double click the AE-LogMailer icon on the desktop
+4. Double click the AE-LogMailer icon on the desktop and you'll get this file
 5. Check your inbox for the result, set it ping google.com